Web3 Newsletter: The Hottest Trends in the Industry and Must-Read Articles This Week

 - "Staking Volume Exceeds 480,000 ETH — Why mETH?"

-01. US Election and Crypto
+01. The U.S. Election and Crypto

-- "The US Election Brings Uncertainty — Will the Crypto Market Enter a Winter?"
+- "The U.S. Election Brings Uncertainty — Will the Crypto Market Enter a Winter?"

-Bitcoin posted strong Q4 returns following halvings in 2012, 2016, and 2020 — gaining 97.7%, 58.17%, and 168.02% respectively.
-Notably, November 2016 delivered a 5.42% gain, and November 2020 came in at 42.95%, making this month's returns historically worth looking forward to.
+Bitcoin has posted strong Q4 returns following each halving year — 97.7% in 2012, 58.17% in 2016, and 168.02% in 2020.
+Notably, November 2016 delivered a 5.42% gain and November 2020 delivered 42.95%, making this month's returns well worth watching.

 People consistently make the mistake of underestimating Bitcoin's potential.